 Explore Historic Main Street

-Grab a spiced chai or a pumpkin latte and take a casual stroll down historic Main Street.
+Grab a spiced chai or a pumpkin spice latte and take a casual stroll down historic Main Street.
 Wander in and out of quaint shops, follow the path along the Blue River up to Maggie Pond and be sure to stop for lunch at one of the many local restaurants and cafes.
 Enjoy happy hour and watch the sunset on the deck at the iconic Kenosha Steakhouse, Twist or South Ridge Seafood Grill.
 Relax and take in the magnificent views of the mountains with a tasty beverage or après treat of your choice to end out a perfect day of autumn adventures.

 More Autumn Adventures